Key Takeaways

 - Severity of Injury Is the Primary Driver: Cases involving death, permanent disability, or serious physical injury settle for far more than cases involving temporary pain or emotional distress alone.

-- Video Evidence Transforms Cases: Body camera footage, bystander recordings, or surveillance video showing clear misconduct dramatically increases settlement value and makes defendants more eager to resolve cases quietly.
+- Video Evidence Can Transform Cases: Body camera footage, bystander recordings, or surveillance video showing clear misconduct can increase settlement leverage and change the defendant's risk analysis.

 When police officers violate constitutional rights—through excessive force, false arrest, or deliberate indifference to medical needs—victims can sue under 42 U.S.C. § 1983 for damages.
-These lawsuits hold officers and municipalities accountable when the criminal justice system fails to do so.
+These lawsuits provide a civil accountability path that is separate from any criminal investigation or internal discipline.
 But the question every client asks is straightforward: how much is my case worth?
 The answer depends on a complex interplay of factors: the severity of your injuries, the strength of your evidence, the clarity of the constitutional violation, whether qualified immunity applies, and the defendant's resources and appetite for settlement.
 This article explains how police misconduct cases are valued and what factors will affect your potential recovery.

 How Police Misconduct Cases Differ from Other Personal Injury Claims